Contentful Personalization & Analytics

 Option Required?
 Default Description

-beaconHandler No undefined Handler used to enqueue events via the Beacon API or a similar mechanism
+beaconHandler No undefined Custom handler used to enqueue Insights API event batches

 Configuration method signatures: